d4wass/TicTacToe/README.md

 ## General info

-Project realized in React (CRA) to improving abilities of programing with React.
+TicTacToe project realized in JS/React to improving skills in: RWD, styling with CSS-in-JS using SCSS and Styled-components.

 The game has two options of playing, player vs. player and player vs. computer.
 Which has implemented simple [minmax algorithm](https://en.wikipedia.org/wiki/Minimax) for game computer.

 To getting more "life" to app I added some animation using gsap library.

 ## Technologies